r-pufky/payday2-secret/README.md

 1. Attacked Helicopter

-   `The four thieves rescued the incarcerated man.
-They shot the large bird that
+   `As the four thieves rescued the incarcerated man.
+They shot the large bird
-    tried to stop them from sending them into safety.`
+    that tried to stop them from sending them into safety.`

 1. The Fuel Must Flow